 Smart Recovery and SMART Facilitator Courses

-Self-Management and Recovery Training “SMART” is a program for people with addictions and other behavioral problems.
+Self-Management and Recovery Training “SMART” is a major self-help program for people with addictions and other behavioral problems.
 It offers people ways to control their addictive behavior by addressing thoughts and feelings.
 Participants in SMART learn skills to manage their cravings and urges for the long term.
 SMART is based in CBT (cognitive behavioral therapy) and is a tool widely used in the addiction field.

 We offer any of our clients who show an aptitude towards understanding the ways of SMART recovery to gain a certificate qualifying them to facilitate a SMART meeting.
 The course would normally cost $99 but is available free to any of our clients wishing to gain experience and the accreditation certificate.
 GSF 201: FACILITATOR TRAINING course is designed to provide you with the necessary knowledge of SMART Recovery and its 4-Point Program for you to proceed capably, comfortably (and authoritatively) in your role as a SMART Recovery meeting Facilitator.